jweigend/concepts-of-programming-languages/README.md

-# concepts-of-programming-languages
+# Concepts of Programming Languages
 Master Course: Concepts of Programming Languages - University of Applied Sciences Rosenheim

 <img src="docs/img/go.png" width="10%">

-The course "Concepts of Programming Languages" is intended as a master course.
+The course "Concepts of Programming Languages" is as a master course.
 Solid programming skills in Java/C/C++ are required.
 We also assume that students have introductory skills in Scala and Python.
-For all exercises and examples, the course uses Go (Golang) as concrete language.
+For all exercises and examples, the course uses Go (Golang) as concrete example.

 ## Goal of the Course